 Who are your favorite companies, and what makes you brand loyal?
-People typically answer this question based on how well a business understands and meets their needs.
+People typically answer this question based on how well a business understands and meets their needs which come from Voice of Customer initiatives..
 Buying decisions go way beyond price as we often pay a higher cost to shop at a particular place.

 The price premium for great customer experience:

 Best in class companies also care about employee views and empowers their staff to deliver customer excellence.
 Their competitive edge comes from humanizing business, and you can apply the same principles no matter where you work.